 Deborah’s life was told in 1797 in the book “The Female Review: or, Memoirs of a Young American Lady” by Herman Mann.

-Deborah died at the age of 66, and four years later, her husband sent a Congressional petition for pay as a soldier’s spouse.
+Deborah died in Sharon, Massachusetts on April 29, 1827, at the age of 66, and four years later, her husband sent a Congressional petition for pay as a soldier’s spouse.

 The conclusion of the committee was that no other similar example of female heroism, fidelity, and courage had ever been seen as Deborah’s, and he was awarded the money.
 Her husband died before he received it.